smartcontractkit/functions-hardhat-starter-kit/README.md

 The `Functions` library is injected into the JavaScript source code and can be accessed using the name `Functions`.

-In order to make HTTP requests, only the `Functions.makeHttpRequest` function can be used.
-All other methods of accessing the Internet are restricted.
-The function takes an object with the following parameters.
+In order to make HTTP requests, use the `Functions.makeHttpRequest` method which takes an object as an argument with the following parameters.

 ```
 {